MKv18/Traffic-Signs-Recognition/README.md

    ```sh
    python traffic_sign_recognition.py
    ```
+## Model
+The machine learning model used for this project is a Custom LSTM.
+The model is trained on the training set and evaluated on the testing set.

+## Results
+The model achieved an accuracy of 62% on the testing set.

 ## Usage

 This projectvcan be used in various applications such as autonomous vehicles and advanced driver assistance systems (ADAS)

 ## Roadmap
 The traffic sign recognition system requires the following packages